bornfreesoul/Java/README.md

 26.)
 Compound Interest calculator in Java.
 27.)
 Array Calculator in Java.
 28.)
 Password Access in Java.
 29.)
-Lottery random number game in Java
+Lottery random number game in Java.
+30.)
+Average Markes Calculator in Java.